global-121/121-platform/interfaces/AW-App/README.md

 AW-App
 ======

-The front-end of the application *Aidworker* use to interact with the 121-platform.
+The front-end of the application an *Aid-Worker* uses to interact with the 121-platform.

 ## Getting Started
 - Install [environment requirements](../README.md)